|

 Electra, "one of the nastiest ever".
 While Electra was a

-semi-regular at the theatrical Stonewall Club with her Gay acting
+semi-regular at the theatrical STONEWALL Club with her Gay acting

 friends and colleagues for about three years, "the Gay rat" never set